Devoraux/AltSplicingEvolution/README.md

 Not very straightforward, but the ultimate outcome will be a file called 'filtered_best_scored_EX_matches_by_targetgene.tab' which you will then use to create exon orthogroups.

-To take this file and create exon orthogroups, download the
+To take this file and create exon orthogroups, download the ExonOrthogroupMaker.py and put the path of your 'filtered_best_scored_EX_matches_by_targetgene.tab' into line 152.
+Run the program and you should have your exon orthogroups.
+If the script takes too long, then you can run it on subsets of the gene orthogroups.

+Ideally you dont have to run the script because I have included the exon orthogroups in this github for your convienience.

 -Part 3-
 To derive PSI and informative reads from developmentally equivalent samples of Cardosa Moriera data, you must first use a script to pull that information.